 BA162 Tel Aviv to London departing 6:15AM arriving 9:40AM

-British Airways’ A350 Bangalore flight
+British Airways’ A350 Bangalore Flights

-Lastly, as of January 1, 2020, British Airways will operate the A350 on the following frequency between London and Bangalore:
+As of January 1, 2020, British Airways will operate the A350 on the following frequency between London and Bangalore:

 BA119 London to Bangalore departing 1:45PM arriving 5:00AM (+1 day)